mogwai/pyannote-audio/tutorials/README.md

 # First Steps

-1) Install the library
+1. Install the library

 ```
 pip install git+https://github.com/pyannote/pyannote-audio
 ```

-2) Data Preparation
+2. Data Preparation

-Before you can start any of the tutorials, you need to prepare you [data](tutorials/data_preparation/)
+Before you can start any of the tutorials, you need to prepare your [data](tutorials/data_preparation/).

 ## Citation
 ([↑up to table of contents](#table-of-contents))